-The emission of NMVOC from manure management contribute with 96 % of the agricultural NMVOC emission and is mainly related to the cattle production.
+The emission of NMVOC from manure management contribute with $84\,\%$ of the agricultural NMVOC emission and is mainly related to the cattle production.

 The estimation of NMVOC emission is based on the EMEP/EEA guide-book (2019) Tier2 approach.
 NMVOC emissions from animal husbandry comes from feed, degradation of feed in the rumen and from undigested fat, carbohydrate and protein decomposition in the rumen and in the manure.
 The estimation includes NMVOC from silage storage and the feeding table if silage is used for feeding, because silage is a major source of NMVOC emissions.
-Furthermore includes the estimation emission from livestock housing, outdoor manure stores, manure application and grazing animals
+Furthermore includes the estimation emission from livestock housing and outdoor manure stores.
+Emission of NMVOC from manure application and grazing animals are reported in sector 3Da2a and 3Da3, respectively.

-The NMVOC emission is estimated on the number of animal, share of time spend in housing/on grass (time on grass in Table 5.13), gross energy for cattle (Annex 3D Table 3D-11), volatile solids (VS) for other animal categories (Annex 3D Table 3D-12) and fraction of silage in the feed (Table 5.15).
+The NMVOC emission is estimated on the number of animal, share of time spend in housing/on grass (time on grass in Table 5.13), gross energy for cattle (Annex 3D Table 3D-16), volatile solids (VS) for other animal categories (Annex 3D Table 3D-17) and fraction of silage in the feed (Table 5.15).
 The number of animal is given as the average annual population (AAP) - see Table 5.6.

-Table 5.15: Fraction of silage in the feed
+Table 5.15 Fraction of silage in the feed.